cokelid/ChocoButler/README.md

 3) No changes are made during the installation of upgrades, it just does a dry-run (i.e. the `--noop` switch is passed to `choco upgrade`)
 4) On exit, `Exit` is called rather than `Stop-Process`.
 This is less likely to kill your IDE.
 YMMV.

-The above changes allow you to quickly test the main check->upgrade workflow, without having to wait for an actual outdated packages to appear.
+The above changes allow you to quickly test the main check->upgrade workflow, without having to wait for an actual outdated package to appear.